Asus Drops Down to 2GB GDDR5 for Latest Radeon 550 Graphics Card

 Last month, AMD publicly acknowledged that 4GB graphics cards are a thing of the past, saying it demonstrated a performance uplift of up to 24% on the 8GB variant of the Radeon RX 5500 XT over the 4GB variant.
-But this hasn't stopped AMD from releasing a 2GB Phoenix Radeon 550 (spotted via @momomo_us).
+But this hasn't stopped Asus from releasing the Phoenix Radeon 550 (spotted via @momomo_us).

 The Phoenix Radeon 550 (PH-550-2G) is likely an attempt at getting rid of older silicon rather than making the best graphics cards on the market.
 It arrives with a compact and dual-slot design.
 With a length of 19.2cm, the graphics card caters to small form-factor (SFF) PC builds.